ElektraInitiative/libelektra/doc/COMPILE.md

   `KDB_DEFAULT_RESOLVER` to it.
 - sync is very useful to not lose any data.
-  If you do not want to include it, make sure to set `/sw/kdb/current/plugins` to a value not containing sync.
+  If you do not want to include it, make sure to set `/sw/elektra/kdb/#0/current/plugins` to a value not containing sync (e.g. an empty value).
   See [kdb-mount(1)](/doc/help/kdb-mount.md).

 To add all plugins, you can use: